 — Ralph Waldo Emerson

 Secure people don’t need to be surrounded by people 24/7.
 So, they don’t seek validation outside of themselves because they know it comes from within.
 For this reason, it’s critical to spend time in solitude, and they cherish being alone because they like who they are.

 For instance, when you start a relationship with someone, you need time alone to get to know them on a deep level.
 That’s also what you need to do to strengthen the one relationship you’ll be in for your entire life with yourself.

 At first, it might feel uncomfortable, and you’ll reach for your cell phone or turn on the TV.
 But would you do this if you were on a date and wanted to get to know that person?

 You are your only constant lifelong companion.
-Don’t make life harder by mistreating or ignoring yourself.
-Also, remember, it takes time to create a bond with anyone.
+Don’t make life more complicated by mistreating or ignoring yourself.
+Also, remember it takes time to create a bond with anyone.

 That’ll never happen if you neglect yourself and avoid being alone.
 When you’re self-assured, you won’t be desperate for a distraction from your thoughts.

 Instead, you’ll embrace and savor the beautiful things you imagine.
 Over time you’ll build an undying love for who you are, imperfections and all.